Alexander Wells delves into five of the city’s iconic dives, past and present…

 Every day, radical writers and students would meet in the café’s Rote Stube (Red Room), which was named for the colour of the wallpaper, not the politics.
 Among its regular visitors was a clique of radical young Hegelians that called itself the “Doktorenklub”, a club that happened to include a spirited young law student by the name of Karl Marx.
 Heinrich Heine and Gottfried Keller were also among the guests, as was Theodor Fontane, who said that after a visit to Café Stehely he always left with the sensation of having spent an hour in a consecrated locale.

-As the 19th century went on, the Viennese style of coffeehouse gradually came to replace the Konditorei model, and Stehely was closed by the 1880s.
+As the nineteenth century wore on, the Viennese style of coffeehouse gradually came to replace the Konditorei model, and Stehely was closed by the 1880s.
 Yet the coffeehouse remained of vital importance to the city’s growing Jewish population.
-According to Shachar M. Pinsker: “Berlin Jews went to certain cafés and, through them, gained access to—and helped to create—what became distinctly German-Jewish spaces.”
+According to Shachar M. Pinsker, “Berlin Jews went to certain cafés and, through them, gained access to—and helped to create—what became distinctly German-Jewish spaces.”

 Café Josty was an icon not once but twice.
 The original was located on the Museum Island, right in front of the Royal Palace.
 Founded in 1812 by a Swiss migrant, it was a Konditorei in the traditional mould and, like Stehely and others, was associated with both Jewish Berlin and the progressive intellectual currents of the city.